jamiegonzalez/idk/EEG-and-ERP-Channel-Operations.md

 ![GUI](./images/Manual/Manual_EEG-and-ERP-Channel-Operations_2.png)

 #### Example of Adding Simulated Noise
-Users can add simulated white noise or pink noise to their EEG or ERP data using the following equations:
+Users can add simulated white noise or pink noise to their EEG or ERP data using equations like these:
 ```
 nch1 = ch1 + 2*whitenoise(1) label F3 plus white noise
 nch2 = ch1 + 3*pinknoise(4) label F3 plus white noise
 ```

-In both equations, the multiplier determines the maximum amplitude of the added noise (e.g., 2 for whitenoise and 3 for pinknoise in the example equations).
-If these values are not included, the noise will have a maximum amplitude of 1 µV.
+The whitenoise and pinknoise functions produce noise with a maximum amplitude of ±1 µV.
+These can be multiplied by any value to change the amplitude of the noise.
+In the examples above, the white noise was multiplied by 2 to double the amplitude of the noise to ±2 µV, ad the pink noise was tripled to ±3 µV.
 The value inside the parentheses is a “seed” for the random number generator (Please see our explanation for how seeds work here: link).
 By specifying a seed, you can get the same noise each time you run the equation.
 If you omit the seed (e.g., nch1 = ch1 + 2*whitenoise), a random seed will be used and you will get different noise each time you run the equation.

 For adding simulated line noise (or any other kind of oscillation, such as alpha-band activity):
 ```